reshmabidikar/slate/source/includes/_payment.md

 ### Capture an existing authorization [using paymentId]

 Attempts to capture a payment amount based on a prior authorization.
+(A prior authorization may be created via the [Trigger a Payment](https://killbill.github.io/slate/index.html?shell#account-trigger-a-payment-authorization-purchase-or-credit) endpoint).
 The Payment is identified by its `paymentId` provided as a path parameter.

 **HTTP Request**